 Household preferences for reducing greenhouse gas Emission in four European High Income Countries

-The HOPE project will generate new knowledge in three areas (1) the drivers behind cur-rent household emission, (2) households’ choices to achieve imposed GHG reduction tar-gets; (3) economic costs & benefits as well as health co-benefits of each choice.
+The HOPE project has generated new knowledge in three areas: (1) the drivers behind current household emissions, (2) households’ choices to achieve imposed GHG reduction targets; (3) economic costs & benefits as well as health co-benefits of each choice.

-The four study countries offer different contexts in climate policy, GHG-emission profiles and energy supply.
-We study a representative urban household sample in each country.
-The study comprises three stages:
+The four countries studied offered different contexts in climate policy, GHG-emission profiles and energy supply.
+We studied a representative urban household sample in each country.

-- An on-site simulation, in which household will be guided through a GHG reduction simulation of 60 GHG saving options.
-For each behavioral change, the resulting savings (GHG reduc-tion), costs and health co-benefits will be shown.
+- An on-site simulation, in which households were guided through a GHG reduction simulation of 60 GHG saving options.
+For each behavioural change, the resulting savings (GHG reduction), costs and health co-benefits were shown.

-- A semi-structured qualitative follow-up interview addressing household views on potential barriers and motivation for the measures chosen in stage 2 will be applied to a carefully chosen subsample based on the results of stages 1 and 2.
+- A semi-structured qualitative follow-up interview addressing household views on potential barriers and motivation for the measures chosen in stage 2 were applied to a carefully chosen sub-sample based on the results of stages 1 and 2.

-Engaging with policy-makers from the start we will develop possible innovations in cur-rent climate policy regimes at EU, national and local levels of governance to support households in their consumption choices.
+Engaging with policy-makers from the start, we developed possible innovations in current climate policy regimes at EU, national and local levels of governance to support households in their consumption choices.

 Policy briefing sheets